List of DC Universe locations: Zrrrf

 Zrrrf is the homeland of fifth-dimensional entities, including Mister Mxyzptlk, Bat-Mite, Qwsp, and Thunderbolt.

 Fourth World

-The Fourth World is a dimension that exists between Hell and the Universe.
-It is only accessible via Boom Tubes.

-Apokolips

-Apokolips is the homeworld of the New Gods of Apokolips, who are led by Darkseid.

-Genesis

-The God Wave is an interstellar phenomenon from the previous universe.

-New Genesis

-New Genesis is the homeworld of the New Gods of New Genesis, who are led by Highfather.
-It is a peaceful, largely untouched planet, with the New Gods living in Supertown, a floating city above the planet's surface, and the Bugs living in hives on the surface.

 Promethean Galaxy

 Promethean Galaxy is the location of the Source.

 Source Wall

 The Source Wall is the edge of reality.
 It is home to the Promethean Giants, statues of various beings who failed to bypass the wall and were fused with it.

-Gemworld

-Gemworld is a mystical realm ruled by gem-based royal houses.

 Ghost Zone

 The Ghost Zone is a dimension which Prometheus uses to teleport interdimensionally.
 Wizard also possesses a key to the Ghost Zone.

 Green Realm

 The Green Realm is a dimension that houses the victims of Power Ring's weapon, the Ring of Volthoom.

 Heaven

 Heaven is an afterworld of the blessed.

 Hell

 Hell (a.k.a.
 Gehenna, Hades, Hel, Jahannam, Sheol and Tartarus) is a fictional location, an infernal Underworld utilized in various American comic book stories published by DC Comics.
 It is the locational antithesis of the Silver City in Heaven.
 The DC Comics location known as Hell is heavily based on its depiction in Abrahamic mythology.
 Although several versions of Hell had briefly appeared in other DC Comics publications in the past, the official DC Comics concept of Hell first appeared in Swamp Thing Annual #2 (1985), written by Alan Moore.
 The Vertigo imprint also has its own version of Hell, ruled by Lucifer Morningstar.

 Hell is an alternate plane of reality, traditionally accessible only by those with demonic heritage, beings of a higher order, and damned souls.
 Throughout its history, Hell has been overtaken by the evil demons Neron and Satanus.

 Hell is divided into nine Provinces, each of which have their own rulers and oversee different aspects of culture.
 The Provinces include Pandemonia, the Odium, the Gull, Praetori, Internecia, Ament, the Labyrinth, Err and Purgatory.

-Notable demons include Etrigan, Blaze and Satanus, Neron, Trigon, the Demons Three, Lucifer Morningstar, Merlin, Spot, Abaddon, Asmodel, Astaroth, Belial, Lilith, Baphomet, Echidna, and Scapegoat.
-Humans who are demon hybrids or wield demonic powers include Black Alice, Blue Devil, Creeper, Felix Faust, Lord Satanis, Raven, Sabbac, and Sebastian Faust.
-Notable demons in Vertigo Comics include Mazikeen, Agares, Asmodeus, Cerberus, and Charon.